What is Study visa for South Africa

-The limit on the amount of hours study visa holders are allowed to work in the Republic means that many study visa holders struggle to maintain their financial independence.
+The limit on a number of hours study visa holders are allowed to work in the Republic means that many study visa holders struggle to maintain their financial independence.

 Study visas have in the past been abused by applicants who do not qualify for any other visa type.
-Accordingly, the Department of Home Affairs assess study visa applications strictly.
+Accordingly, the Department of Home Affairs assesses study visa applications strictly.